-ISP Level 3 Diploma in Professional Sales 610/3789/8 Minimum 37 185 hours + 370 hours + ISP L3 Diploma in Sales (Apprenticeship Diploma) 610/3790/4 40 200 400
+ISP L3 Diploma in Sales (Apprenticeship 610/3790/4 40 200 400 Diploma)

 Description & Target Audience

 The ISP Level 3 qualifications in Professional Sales are vocationally related qualifications (VRQs) aimed at individuals who intend to develop and gain formal recognition of their knowledge, skills, behaviours and competence of working in a sales professional role.
 The qualifications are suitable for individuals working in, or hoping to work in, a variety of selling and sales representative roles, with selling to clients, customers, and businesses as a major component.
 By achieving the qualifications learners will cover the required essentials of selling and sales representation at this level.